jtb21091/Cherry/README.md

 As you can see, in current state, it is not very accurate or precise

-Keep checking releases as I add more data from myself gathering data
+Keep checking releases as I add more data

+Be sure to update the release # in the .py code to current release #

 ![Image](pngfiles/1.png)